BonsonW/slorado/docs/rocm-bin.md

 # Basecalling on AMD GPUs

 With slorado, now you can do some nanopore basecalling on AMD GPUs.
-This is in early development, so don't have too many expectations.
 We have some compiled binaries which should work On Linux if you have GLIBC >= 2.28 (invoke `ldd --version` to check).
-See the following instructions.
+Note that this is in early development and we have tested them only on systems in [Note 1](note-1).
+If you enocunter a problem feel free to open an [issue]([issue](https://github.com/BonsonW/slorado/issues)).

+## Getting Started

 First, download and extract the slorado rocm linux binaries tar ball.
 Note that this is for testing only and the link will not be persistent!!!!